Mayokun-Sofowora/Clock-graphics/README.md

 # Clock-graphics
-A clock demo made with unity, thanks to Jasper Flick (catlike coding)
+A clock demo made with Unity, thanks to Jasper Flick (catlike coding)